 The following courses can be taken as stand-alone courses, or can form part of a Platinum Plus award.
 If they are taken as stand-alones, there is a minimum standard of prior achievement required, which is noted in the details below.
-All require at least a Velotech Gold, a City and Guilds or CyTech 2 award.
+All require at least a Velotech Intermediate 2, a City and Guilds or CyTech 2 award.
 They all carry a separate certificate on successful completion.

 These courses are particulary suited to mechanics who need specific training in comparatively narrow areas of specialisation, or who want to take their basic mechanical skills to the next level.

 As we develop closer and closer ties with manufacturers and distributors, we aim to increase the number and breadth of these specialist courses.

 It is, and will always remain, a central tenet of our training, that we will not train a manufacturer-specific course until we have ourselves been trained and certified by that manufacturer - in this way, we can maintain the highest possible standards and will never be in the position of "just assuming" that what we are training is the way that the manufacturer would wish a mechanic to proceed.

 This one-day course deals specifically with Sturmey Archer Internally Geared Hubs (IGH) and related technologies.
 Candidates will leave with knowledge of how to set up, troubleshoot, strip and reassemble current SA IGH products.
 These courses are currently by arrangement.

 There are three one-day courses included under the Campagnolo heading - G3 wheelbuilding, for which a Sapim wheelbuilding certificate or a parallel award is